Skip to main content

 Eligibility for Charitable Contributions

-To be eligible for corporate contributions, organizations must be tax exempt under section 501(c)(3) of the Internal Revenue Code and benefit communities within AEP's service territory in Michigan, Indiana, Ohio, Kentucky, West Virginia, Virginia, Tennessee, Texas, Arkansas, Louisiana, Oklahoma or communities with major AEP facilities.
+To be eligible for corporate contributions, organizations must be tax exempt under section 501(c)(3) of the Internal Revenue Code and benefit communities within the AEP operating companies' service territory in Michigan, Indiana, Ohio, Kentucky, West Virginia, Virginia, Tennessee, Texas, Arkansas, Louisiana, Oklahoma or communities with major AEP facilities.
 Organizations receiving contributions must be in compliance with the Equal Employment Opportunities Act and other federal, state and local laws and regulations.

 American Electric Power Company, Inc., its affiliates and the American Electric Power Foundation provide donations or grants only to organizations that do not, either through constitution or any written policy, discriminate against others on the basis of political affiliation, religious belief, age, disability, ethnicity, gender, gender identity, national origin, race or sexual orientation.
-Each organization applying for support must affirm in its funding request or in the AEP or AEP Foundation on-line grant application that it does not discriminate in this manner.
-Additionally, organizations must provide information as to how diversity, equity and inclusion are addressed in programming, workforce and board governance.
+Each organization applying for support must affirm in its funding request or in the on-line grant application that it does not discriminate in this manner.

 Corporate Giving Guidelines